-For the fifth consecutive year, Sutherland was named a “Best Place to Work for LGBT Equality,” by the Human Rights Campaign, America’s largest civil rights organization working to achieve lesbian, gay, bisexual and transgender (LGBT) equality.
+For the eighth consecutive year, Sutherland was named a “Best Place to Work for LGBT Equality,” by the Human Rights Campaign, America’s largest civil rights organization working to achieve lesbian, gay, bisexual and transgender (LGBT) equality.
 Sutherland once again earned a perfect 100% score on the Human Rights Campaign Foundation’s Corporate Equality Index.
 The survey rates businesses on a scale from zero to 100% on their treatment of LGBT employees, consumers and investors.

 For the fifth year in a row, Sutherland was given the “Gold Standard” recognition by the Women in Law Empowerment Forum (WILEF).
 WILEF is the premier forum for women in law firms with more than 300 lawyers practicing in the United States.

 Established in 2005, Sutherland Scholars is an intensive, three-week, 40 hour program for students from historically black colleges and universities.
 The program is an initiative to ensure the success of minority students in law school.
 It also helps to demystify law school by exposing students to everything they will need to be successful.
 The program provides the students with a chance to hear from and visit with a variety of industry leaders.
 Guest instructors and panelists have included general counsel from Fortune 100 companies, presiding judges and university law professors.
 The program is offered in Sutherland’s Atlanta and Washington DC offices.
 To date, more than 350 students have graduated from the program.